bjaynes01/Bjaynes01.github.io/projects/project-3.md

 <img class="ui image" src="{{ site.baseurl }}/images/GamingArt.jpg">

-This was our Capstone project called GART - It was developed under the idea of making a social media center where game developers and artists could collaborate and post files for sharing.
-Its purpose was to encourage more collaboration between a videogames fan base and its developers as there can be more often then not a huge disconnect between where the fans of a game want developement and the direction that developers take their game ideas.
+This was my Aurora Univeristy Capstone project called GART - I was in a group of four tasked with developing an app of our own design.
+My team decided to pursue the idea of making a social media centered on connecting game developers and artists so that they could collaborate.
+Its purpose was to encourage more collaboration between a videogames fan base and its developers as there can be more often then not a huge disconnect between where the fans of a game want developement and the direction that developers take when developing their game.

 <hr>